yast/.github/CONTRIBUTING.md

 Bug Reports
 -----------

+:warning: *For reporting security issues read the [Security](SECURITY.md) documentation, the security related bugs need a special handling.*

 If you find a problem, please report it either using [Bugzilla](https://bugzilla.suse.com/enter_bug.cgi?format=guided&product=openSUSE+Tumbleweed&component=YaST2) or [GitHub issues](../../issues).
 (For Bugzilla, use the [simplified